Ančka Gošnik Godec

-Ančka Gošnik Godec (born 5 June 1927) is a Slovene illustrator.
-She has illustrated over 120 children's books as well as school textbooks.
+Ančka Gošnik Godec (5 June 1927 – March 2025) was a Slovene illustrator.
+She illustrated over 120 children's books as well as school textbooks.

 Life

 Gošnik Godec was born in Celje in 1927.
-She studied at the Academy of Fine Arts in Ljubljana and lives and works in Ljubljana.
+She studied at the Academy of Fine Arts in Ljubljana and lived and worked in Ljubljana.
 She won the Levstik Award for her illustrations twice, in 1960 and 1964, as well as the same award for lifetime achievement in illustration in 2001.
 She was also nominated for the Hans Christian Andersen Award.
+She died in March 2025 at the age of 97.